 Today, CO2 levels in the atmosphere are rising faster than plants can absorb it, thanks to the release of long-buried CO2 through the burning of fossil fuels.
 The result: a greenhouse effect and unwelcome long-term changes to the planet's climate.
 An innovation that removes more carbon dioxide from the atmosphere would be nice right about now.

 SRI International, a nonprofit innovation powerhouse located in Menlo Park, has not invented such a device but it is testing one.
-While the device is not elegant in the manner of a redwood tree or a rain forest, SRI's backyard is home to a tree-sized rectangular metallic object that quietly absorbs CO2 from the air.
+While the device is not elegant in the manner of a redwood tree or a rain forest, SRI's backyard is home to a tree-sized rectangular metallic object that quietly -- and modestly -- absorbs CO2 from the air.
 It operates on waste heat and does not generate CO2 in the process, traditionally a stubborn problem in green technology.

 The manufacturer, Global Thermostat Corp., is an East Coast startup in a partnership with SRI since October 2010.
 SRI, founded by Stanford University and celebrating its 65th year, is running the initial test of a device that efficiently cuts CO2 concentrations while producing salable quantities of the gas.